 Strategic Investment Planning

-Strategic Investment Planning: Progress Report
+Strategic Investment Plan

-The development of the Strategic Investment Plan is being directly informed and guided by robust community engagement activities, which have been intentionally designed to solicit feedback from a diverse group of stakeholders including: the Continuum of Care (CoC) and its Lived Experience Advisory Committee and Youth Action Board, MOHS staff, non-profit service providers, and government agency partners.
+The development of the Strategic Investment Plan was directly informed and guided by robust community engagement activities, which have been intentionally designed to solicit feedback from a diverse group of stakeholders including: the Continuum of Care (CoC) and its Lived Experience Advisory Committee and Youth Action Board, MOHS staff, non-profit service providers, and government agency partners.

 MOHS’ planning consultants developed summary lists of the investment ideas generated through these Listening Sessions, aligned with the following Action Areas: